 Fluffy jasmine rice is our family’s go-to side for teriyaki chicken air fryer.
 It soaks up all that delicious sauce and makes for a complete meal with minimal effort.
 I often make extra rice in our rice cooker to use for quick stir-fries later in the week.

 For a lower-carb option, try serving air fryer teriyaki chicken over a bed of cauliflower rice or with a side of steamed broccoli.
-Jake surprised us all by actually enjoying this combination after initially refusing to try it!
+Or better yet, make it a full meal with my quick air fryer asparagus parmesan it adds a crisp, cheesy contrast that even Jake surprisingly loved after one bite!

 A quick cucumber salad with rice vinegar, a pinch of sugar, and sesame seeds makes a refreshing counterpoint to the rich flavors of the teriyaki.
 It takes just minutes to prepare while the chicken is cooking.

 When we want to make this meal feel extra special, I serve it with some simple homemade vegetable potstickers that I keep in the freezer for busy nights.
+And if I have an extra 10 minutes, I’ll make a batch of my twice baked potatoes in the air fryer they’re creamy on the inside, crisp on the outside, and absolutely perfect with teriyaki chicken.
 David says this combo makes him feel like we’re having takeout, but healthier and more affordable!

 How to Store Teriyaki chicken air fryer